Nineteen Years of Coastal Senior College

 We continue to be an all-volunteer organization.
 Much of the work of the College is organized by committees.
 Its success is directly tied to seniors who are willing to help in many different ways.
 We are always interested in recruiting new volunteers, including instructors and committee members to ensure that our mission of providing lifelong learning to the “over-50’s” in Midcoast Maine is fulfilled.
-Much of the behind the scenes work is done by volunteers serving on one of the four CSC committees: Curriculum, Membership, Events, and Marketing & Publicity.
+Much of the behind the scenes work is done by volunteers serving on one of the five CSC committees: Curriculum, Activities, Marketing & Publicity, Tech and Development.
 Highly knowledgeable volunteer instructors lead classes that typically meet for two hours during the week, usually for full eight-week spring and fall trimesters, and for a shortened four to six week winter semester.

 Senior College is open to all seniors 50 years of age or more, and to their spouses or partners, who value education and have inquiring minds.